-Sitemaps are most valuable for websites with dynamic rather than static content or any website which contains content which is otherwise hard for the search engines to crawl, such as images and videos.
+Sitemaps are most valuable for websites with dynamic rather than static content or any website which contains content that is otherwise hard for the search engines to crawl, such as images and videos.

-Sitemaps help to overcome the disadvantage of having a website which does not have a lot of internal linking to help the search engine robots navigate through your webpages.
+Sitemaps help to overcome the disadvantage of having a website that does not have a lot of internal linking to help the search engine robots navigate through your web pages.

 You can view technical information about the Sitemaps protocol at sitemaps.org.